 Green said in a statement: "Neither I nor my investors wish to see an outcome that would be to the detriment of Scottish football."

 He is leading a consortium that is hoping to achieve a Company Voluntary Arrangement to lift Rangers out of administration with an unspecified pence-in-the-pound deal for creditors.

 He maintains that Rangers could not keep the challenge to the ruling within the sporting domain because of the wording of the SFA's articles.

 Lord Nimmo Smith's inquiry on behalf of the SFA into the takeover of Rangers by Craig Whyte found that he was not a fit and proper person to be involved in Scottish football.

 Subsequently, an independent SFA judicial panel imposed fines and a 12-month transfer embargo on Rangers for bringing the game into disrepute in the period that followed Whyte's May 2011 takeover for non-payment of taxes and for not paying money owed to member clubs.

-Rangers' appeal against the ban was unsuccessful, with Lord Carloway approving the original decision, but they won their appeal at the Court of Session.
+Rangers' appeal against the ban was unsuccessful, with Lord Carloway approving the original decision, but

 However, by taking the case to the civil court in Edinburgh, Rangers have breached the SFA's articles of association, which are governed by Fifa.